lkesteloot/plotter/README.md

   or vastly different ranges.
 - Whether to hide the series altogether (`hide`).
 This is useful if you want to omit the series from the plot without modifying your program much.
+- Whether the series should be the domain (`domain`).
+If this flag is specified, then the series will be used for the horizontal axis.
+If missing, the domain will implicitly be the line number (starting with 1).

 To actually run the binary from the command line, you'll have to add the build directory to your path, copy the binary to a directory already in your path, or run it